Excel DAY Function (Examples + Video)

 - serial_number: It is the serial number of the date for which you want to get the day value.
 This could be the output from a function, a cell reference that contains a date value, or could be manually entered.

-A result from some other function.
+A result of some other function.

 A date stored as text in a cell.